big-owl/MySpringApplication/README.md

 browser, or run 'ClientTest' from your IDE.

 ## Next Steps
-- Improve unit testing using MockMvc.
+- Improve unit testing using MockMvc and/or MockRestServiceServer.
+- Replace hard-coded values with dependency injection.
 - Modularize services.
 - Upgrade to Spring Boot.
-- Upgrade to JUnit 5.
 - Add an in-memory database, like H2.

 ## Considerations